 What have we seen thus far?
 MFC brings advantages in material efficiency, strength enhancement, lightweighting and renewable barrier materials.

 A tiny amount of microfibrillated cellulose goes a long way.
-By converting a small portion of wood pulp to MFC and mixing it into the mass, you can make paperboard with the same strength, opacity and brightness but use less fibre.
+By converting a small portion of wood pulp to MFC and mixing it into the mass, you can make paperboard with the same strength, opacity and brightness but use less fiber.
 The large surface area of MFC allows for stronger composites, saving weight and material.

 One small amount of MFC – one giant leap in resource efficiency!

-Viable alternative to plastics and aluminum in packaging, helps to reduce carbon footprint
+Future alternative to plastics and aluminum in packaging, helps to reduce carbon footprint

 Does not contain fossil-fuel-based polymers or additives that are harmful to health, like phthalates or bisphenol A